the Violet Apple.org.uk

 Sketch Notes for a New System of Philosophy

 1972, March — Lines Review Magazine #40, edited by Robin Fulton.
-Also contains extracts from The Witch and The Violet Apple.
+Also contains extracts from The Witch and The Violet Apple introduced by J B Pick, and a review of The Strange Genius of David Lindsay.

 1996 — Abraxas #6 contains the notes published by Lines Review as "Philosophical Notes of David Lindsay", plus a further selection under the title "Twenty Philosophical Notes".
 See the magazine's site.